madanpandey97/gocovid/README.md

 # Covid19 Live tracker url(https://www.gocovid.gq/)

-* supported of mobile screen and desktop screen
+* Supported of mobile screen and desktop screen

 Api used from Covid19India